Transitional Kindergarten – Jr. High

 SPIRITUAL & SOCIAL

-• Connecting Bible events to historical events.
+• Connecting biblical events to historical events

-• Teaching positive character traits from a Christian perspective.
+• Teaching positive character traits from a Christian perspective

 ACADEMICS